 - 1. Flight Tracking: Staff can track how many flights followed the voluntary procedures and can consider this a measurement of successfully educating pilots.
-However, there are a number of variables beyond airport information that will affect a pilot's choice to fly or not fly preferred routes. - Views on Noise Abatement Page of Website: The district tracks the number of views on the noise abatement procedure page of the District's website to see how many people are reading about the voluntary procedures. - 3.
-Number of Comments: Another measure of success is the number of comments received from the community on noise.
+However, there are a number of variables beyond available airport information that will affect a pilot's choice to fly or not fly preferred routes. - Views on Noise Abatement Page of Website: The district tracks the number of views on the Noise Abatement Procedure page of the District's website to see how many people are reading about the voluntary procedures. - Number of Households: Another measure of success is the number of households submitting noise comments.
 The District measures the total number of comments and the number of comments per household. - 4.
-Follow-up: Staff reached out to 220 previous commenters to find out if they still feel impacted by Airport noise, if they are still making comments, and why or why not.
+Follow-up: In 2014, staff reached out to 220 previous commenters to find out if they still feel impacted by Airport noise, if they are still making comments, and why or why not.